frostysecurethebag/FLpresence/README.md

 # FLpresence
-A simple discord presence implementation for FL Studio
+A simple discord presence for FL Studio that shows what project have you've been working on and how long have you been using FL Studio